 Window restrictors for inward opening windows can help to keep vulnerable people safe from window falls.
-Jackloc window restrictors are suitable for windows that open inwards as well as outwards.
+Jackloc window restrictors are a device to stop a window opening too far, they are suitable for windows that open inwards as well as outwards.

 Many modern homes, hotels and offices are now designed with inward opening windows because they enable the window to be opened at the top to provide ventilation, rather than having to open the whole window, this is ideal for smaller rooms.
 They are also easy to clean from the inside – as they open into the building.

 Many people consider inward facing windows to be more visually pleasing and they can accommodate Juliet balconies and allow for flower and herb boxes to be placed on the exterior sill, making then especially popular with those living in apartments.